 Prior to WWII training rescue boat crews was left to the appropriate theater commands and often base commanders.
-In 1941 a rescue boat school was operated on Lake Ponchatrain at the old New Orleans Yacht Club, organizes under the 1007th Quartermaster Rescue Boat Overseas Taining Unit under the Air Quartermaster.
+In 1941 a rescue boat school was operated on Lake Ponchatrain at the old New Orleans Yacht Club, organized under the 1007th Quartermaster Rescue Boat Overseas Taining Unit under the Air Quartermaster.
 Early on instruction was very informal and was dependant on the skipper.
 Later the Quartermaster Corps contracted with the Higgins Industries to operate a training school at Army Air Base - New Orleans.
 It was a small base and was not able to support the housing and feeding of the students, nor did it have any classrooms.
 The school was established in the spring of 1943 and was known as the Higgins Eureka Motor Boat Operators and Marine Engine Maintenance School.
 Andrew Higgins built tens of thousands of wooden boats, mostly landing craft during the war, and soon had the school operational.
 Students there were assigned to the 1007th QM Boat Company as a training unit.
 Later, the 1001st QM Boat Co. was activated, also at New Orleans Army Air Base.
 The courses included basic and advanced marine engines, celestial navigation, and advanced piloting, and small boat handling.
 The first class graduated July 27, 1943 and was deployed wherever needed to fill vacancies in crash boat units in all theaters.
-Late in 1943 all Quartermaster Corps rescue-boat activities were reassigned to the AAF, and Training Command assumed responsibility for individual training for Emergency Rescue Boat operations.
+Late in 1943 all Quartermaster Corps rescue-boat activities were reassigned to the AAF, and the Training Command assumed responsibility for individual training for Emergency Rescue Boat operations.

 The Army Air Force moved the New Orleans training school to the rescue boat facility located at Keesler Field at Ocean Springs, MS in early 1944, which also based the Aircrew Training Branch, forming the AAF Emergency Rescue School.
 In addition, the mission of the small local boat base was to rescue downed aviators, tow targets, and patrol bombing ranges in the Mississippi Sound and Gulf of Mexico.